 However, I’m posting it here and not on the mainstream bi-coastal Disney discussion forum I belong to because experience has proven that feelings get easily hurt there when anyone criticizes the East Coast parks.
 I ask that you bear that in mind if you’re reading here from that community, because while I don’t intend to offend anyone, I do intend to write frankly about our experience at Walt Disney World–and why it just wasn’t for us.

-(Note: this post will eventually be updated with trip photos once our PhotoPass+ CD arrives in the mail.)
+This post will eventually be updated with trip photos once our PhotoPass+ CD arrives in the mail.
+[Ed. note--We looked so unhappy in the photos, I never bothered to post them.]

 Prologue: How We Ended up At Walt Disney World Instead of Disneyland Resort